Contact Our Virginia Disability Attorneys

 If the insurance company denies your claim, then you may appeal the decision.
 Policyholders who have acquired their insurance through their employer must exhaust these institutional appeals.
 ERISA protects individuals who have group insurance through their employer or certain third-parties.
 However, ERISA protections only kick in after the insurer denies all your appeals.

 There are many options for individual disability insurance policyholders after an insurer denies your claim.
-You can pursue the appeals process, or you can pursue a bad faith lawsuit.
 Consult with one of our Virginia disability lawyers to determine which path is right for you.

 VA Disability in Virginia